 Note: These bots are developed by third parties and are not affiliated with Twitch.

 Under the Channel Settings page, there is an option to set a non-moderator chat delay which, if enabled, prevents all chat messages from appearing for 2, 4, or 6 seconds.
 Any message that is timed out or banned will completely remove the message, even from third-party chat features.
 Therefore swift-acting moderators can stop harassive messages from even appearing to anyone other than other moderators and the channel owner.

 There is also an option to require all chatters in your chatroom to be email verified on Twitch.
 This means that anyone that would like to send messages to your chat room must first verify their email address.
 Enabling this can help to lower the likelihood that someone creates a "throwaway" account just to harass you or your viewers.

 Clicking the Delete links in chat checkbox found on the Channel Settings page will block all hyperlinks from appearing in your channel.
-Your channels chat will automatically delete posted URLs, showing them as "<link removed>", except for the ones posted by you, your moderators and site global moderators, admins or staff.
+Your channels chat will automatically delete posted URLs, showing them as "<link removed>", except for the ones posted by you, your moderators, admins or staff.